yariza/yariza.github.io/dev/index.md

 Work Experience
 ---

+- [Snapchat](https://www.snapchat.com/) – Software Engineering Intern (June 2015 - August 2015)
+	+ iOS client and Java server work related to the scanning of snapcodes, and other features.
 - [Whisper](http://whisper.sh) — iOS Development Intern (June 2014 - August 2014)
 	- Developed an [SDK](https://github.com/WhisperApp/Whisper-iOS-SDK) to allow
 	third-party developers to interface with the Whisper iPhone app.